-The teaching staff of this school year is listed below.
+Staff for this school year are listed below.
 Do not hesitate to contact the teachers for help, if needed.
 The custodians, cooks, bus drivers and secretaries are other people each student will meet from day to day and should be treated with the same respect as teachers.